-The staff and clientele of The Ramble Inn were stunned into silence last night by an unlikely after-hours claim, made by local estate agent Pat ‘the stroke’ McGrath.
+The staff and clientele of The Ramble Inn were stunned into silence last night by an unlikely after-hours claim, made by a dyed-in-the-wool Fianna Fáiler, Pat ‘the stroke’ McGrath.

-The proprietor and patrons had been discussing the presidential election when ‘the stroke’ announced, “I genuinely believe Seán Gallagher would make a fine president”.
+The proprietor and patrons had been discussing surrogate Fianna Fáiler Seán Gallagher’s candidacy in the presidential election when ‘the stroke’ solemnly announced, “I genuinely believe Seán would make a fine president”.

-There was no reaction whatsoever, until he added, “…and I wouldn’t be your typical Fianna Fáiler now?”
+There was no reaction whatsoever, until the local estate agent added, “…and I wouldn’t be your typical Fianna Fáiler now?”

-This was greeted with sniggers, spluttering noises and one bestial fart that caused widespread guffaws from those present.
+This was greeted with sniggers, splutters and one bestial fart that caused widespread guffaws from those present.

 As McGrath struggled to be heard, he insisted he was ‘regularly’ criticised by other party members for his independent point of view and political objectivity.